jd28/rollnw/lib/nw/smalls/docs/propset-architecture.md

 - The script-engine boundary is entirely legible as a set of function signatures
 - No "native propset" concept needs to exist in the script type system at all

-Native arrays are a C++ implementation pattern, not a script-visible abstraction.
+Native components are a C++ implementation pattern, not a script-visible abstraction.

 ---